AuraOne / Resources / AuraOne Open

 Rubric Studio Open is local-first.
 Projects live on disk.
 Telemetry is off by default.
 Crash reporting is off by default.
 API keys live in the operating system keychain.
 The app has a documented no-network mode.
 The telemetry settings panel shows the exact event JSON that would be sent if telemetry is enabled.

 AuraOne intake export is explicit.
 The app does not send your rubric to AuraOne in the background.
-When you create an intake packet, the preview shows what is included, what has been redacted, and what is never sent.
+When you create an intake export, the preview shows what is included, what has been redacted, and what is never sent.

 Why open and cloud both exist